fortedigital/EpiCommonUtils/README.md

 It's available as a [nuget package](https://www.nuget.org/packages/Forte.EpiCommonUtils/)

 ## Key features

+### Validation attributes
+There are couple of additional validation attributes for Episerver model classes available:

+#### MaxItemsAllowedAttribute

+This attribute can be placed on property/field of type `ContentArea`, `LinkItemCollection` or any `IEnumerable` to limit the maximum number of items linked in them

+#### XHtmlStringAllowedTypesAttribute

+Can be placed on property/field of `XHtmlString` type.
+It limits types of content that can be placed in the content (via TinyMCE), similar to Episerver-builtin `AllowedTypesAttribute`.
+Keep in mind that it works for both block and media types.

 ### HostingEnvironment

 Offers several flags saying on which environment solution is working on.
 It's based on `episerver:EnvironmentName` appSetting: